 Please provide a brief outline of your career so far

 After school I enrolled at the Leeds College of Building (LCB) to study a Business and Technician Education Council (BTEC) Level 3 Diploma in Civil Engineering over a period of two years.
-However, after the first year I decided the best way to progress was to enrol on an Apprenticeship.
+However, after the first year I decided the best way to progress was to enroll on an apprenticeship.

-I managed to secure an Apprenticeship at Halcrow Group and completed the last year of my BTEC course part time.
-I then stayed with the company as a Civil Engineering Technician for two years before joining Moray Council, also as a Civil Engineering Technician.
+I managed to secure an apprenticeship at Halcrow Group (now Jacobs) and completed the last year of my BTEC course part time.
+I then stayed with the company as a Civil Engineering Technician for two years before joining Moray Council, also as a Civil Engineering Technician; I was there for four years.
+After this role I joined WSP as a Project Coordinator.

 How did you come to choose this career path?

 At high school I was trying to decide what I wanted to do.
-My then boyfriend, now husband, was studying a BTEC Level 3 Diploma in Civil Engineering when we met and it sounded great!
-A mixture of maths, science and engineering as a vocational course, instead of A levels, appealed to me.
-I applied for a place at Leeds College of Building and as soon as I started I knew I was on the right path.
-All the lecturers were fantastic and the lessons were a mixture of practical and academic work and prepared us well for working in industry.
+My then boyfriend, now husband, was studying a BTEC Level 3 Diploma in Civil Engineering when we met, and it sounded great!
+A mixture of maths, science and engineering as a vocational course, instead of A-levels, appealed to me.
+I applied for a place at Leeds College of Building (LCB) and as soon as I started, I knew I was on the right path.
+All the lecturers were fantastic, and the lessons were a mixture of practical and academic work and prepared us well for working in industry.

 Describe your experience as an apprentice